TBZ-Zurich/m122_lb2/docs/Projektdokumentation.md

 To define the directory use the `-d` tag and with `-o` it is possible to define the location, name and file ending of the output file.
 By default the file gets put into the current working directory named `gitLog.csv`.

+This script can be called using the following command `script.py -o /home/root/result.txt -d /home/root/Downloads`.

 TODO: schreiben sie wie die Skripte aufgerufen werden sollen (d.h. welche Parameter werden übergeben, gibt es Interaktionen mit dem Skript, läuft es automatisch täglich ab?)

 ### Ablauf der Automation